 Best Value Latex: PlushBeds Natural Latex Topper

-Why it wins: At ~$299, PlushBeds delivers GOLS-certified organic Dunlop latex for $50 less than the Avocado.
+Why it wins: PlushBeds delivers GOLS-certified organic Dunlop latex with more firmness options than most.
 The main trade-off is fewer third-party certifications (no Greenguard Gold), but the core material — GOLS organic latex — is comparable.
 The availability of soft, medium, and firm options is a genuine advantage for people who know their preference.
 This is the best value in certified organic latex toppers.

 Best Premium: Naturepedic Organic Latex Topper